Elbow Embolization

 - Medial epicondylitis (Golfer’s Elbow) affects the inner part of the elbow

-During embolization, tiny medical particles are injected into these abnormal vessels, reducing inflammation, calming pain, and allowing the tendon to heal naturally.
+During embolization, a small amount of medication is injected into these abnormal vessels, reducing inflammation, calming pain, and allowing the tendon to heal naturally.

 Benefits of Elbow Embolization